ALDEN BALL DOW, FAIA (1904-1983)

 1936 - The James T. and Elsa Pardee House, 812 West Main Street, Midland MI.
 Listed on the National Register of Historic Places in 1989.
 Owned by the Rollin M. Gerstacker Foundation.

-1936 - The Mary E. Dow House, 403 South Jefferson, Saginaw MI.
+1936 - The Mary E. Dow House, 403 South Jefferson Avenue, Saginaw MI.
 She was Dow's aunt.
 Eventually sold to the First Congregational Church, which constructed a connecting wing in 1957 designed by Frantz and Spence.

-1936 - George and Ann Greene House, 115 West Sugnet, Midland MI.
+1936 - The George and Ann Greene House, 1115 West Sugnet Road, Midland MI.
 Listed on the National Register of Historic Places in 1989.
+Sold to Maureen Vansteenhouse.

 1936 - The William E. and Helen Koerting House, 2625 Greenleaf Boulevard, Elkhart IN.
 Owned by the Charles and Cheryl Owens Family Trust.

-1936 - The Donald L. Conner House, aka the Dow Chemical House 101, 402 Lingle Lane, re-addressed from 2705 Manor Drive, Midland MI.
-Listed on the National Register of Historic Places in 1989.
-Sold in 2006 to Marc and Tamara McCann.
+1936 - The Donald L. Conner House, aka the Dow Chemical House 101, 402 Lingle Lane, Midland MI.
+Re-addressed from 2705 Manor Drive.
+Listed in 1989 on the National Register of Historic Places.
+Sold to Andrew Kowalski.
+Sold to Marc and Tamara McCann.

-1936 -The Millard Pryor House, 888 Pemberton, Grosse Pointe Park MI.
+1936 - The Millard Pryor House, 888 Pemberton Road, Grosse Pointe Park MI.
 Sold to John Korachis.

 1937 - The Paul Rood House, 1615 Dover Road, Kalamazoo MI.
 Sold to Jose and Margarita Campos.